Invariant measures concentrated on countable structures: Applications and further observations

-Not only is the distribution of $G(\infty, W)$ invariant for an arbitrary graphon $W$, but so are the mixtures, i.e., convex combinations, of such distributions.
+Not only is the distribution of $\GG(\Nats, W)$ invariant for an arbitrary graphon $W$, but so are the mixtures, i.e., convex combinations, of such distributions.
 Conversely, Aldous \cite{MR637937} and Hoover \cite{Hoover79} showed, in the context of exchangeable random arrays, that \emph{every} invariant measure on graphs is such a mixture, thereby completely characterizing the invariant measures on graphs.
 This characterization has also arisen in the theory of dense graph limits; for details see \cite{MR2463439} and \cite{MR2426176}.

-An analogous theory to that of graphons has been developed for other combinatorial structures such as partial orders \cite{DBLP:journals/combinatorica/Janson11} and permutations \cite{2011arXiv1106.1663H}.
-The standard recipe described in \cite{MR2426176} extends this machinery to the general case of countable relational languages.
-Our notion of Borel $L$-structure, from \S\ref{BorelLStructuresSection}, can be viewed as a specialization of certain structures that occur in the standard recipe.
+An analogous theory to that of graphons has been developed for other combinatorial structures such as partial orders \cite{DBLP:journals/combinatorica/Janson11} and permutations \cite{MR2995721}.
+The standard recipe described in \cite{MR2426176} extends this machinery to the general case of countable relational languages of bounded arity.
+When $L$ has bounded arity, our notion of Borel $L$-structure, from \S\ref{BorelLStructuresSection}, can be viewed as a specialization of certain structures that occur in the standard recipe.
 In particular, any Borel $L_G$-structure that is a model of $T_G$ corresponds to a graphon, as we will now see.
+Recall that because $L_G$ is relational, every Borel $L_G$-structure is samplable.